taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 ## Diagram 4: The 4 Blood/Brain/CSF Barriers

 **"Information recovered from [magnetic storage tapes](https://www.bloomberg.com/news/articles/2018-10-17/the-future-of-the-cloud-depends-on-magnetic-tape) at [Iron Mountain](https://en.wikipedia.org/wiki/Iron_Mountain_(company)) Archeological Site 2098-010..."**

+The **Ventricular System** of the brain consists of 4 interconnected tunnels (called "cavities" or "ventricles") where **cerebro-spinal fluid (CSF)** is produced and circulated.
+The ventricular system of the brain is connected to the central canal of the spinal cord, and creates 4 barriers between brain tissue, blood vessels, and CSF ventricles: the **Blood-Brain barrier**, the **Blood-CSF barrier**, the **Brain-CSF barrier**, and the **CSF-Brain barrier**.

+### Blood-Brain barrier

+This barrier is created by tight junctions between **endothelial cells** (which make up the inner lining of blood vessels and lymphatic vessels) of capillaries in the central nervous system

 #### [Back to Table of Contents](https://github.com/taunsquared/graphic-novel-thesis/blob/master/ComicBookScript/2019-02-09_Script-Milestone2.md#table-of-contents)